-19. CREDIT DERIVATIVES EXPOSURE
+19 CREDIT DERIVATIVES EXPOSURE

-BBK is not exposed to any credit derivatives as at 31 December 2020.
+The bank is not exposed to any credit derivatives as at 31 December 2021.

-20. EQUITY POSITIONS IN THE BANKING BOOK
+20 EQUITY POSITIONS IN THE BANKING BOOK

 BD millions

-Publicly traded equity shares 48.0
+Publicly traded equity shares 50.2

-Privately held equity shares 22.3
+Privately held equity shares 23.2

-Total 70.3
+Total 73.4

-Regulatory capital required 14.0% 9.8
+Regulatory capital required 14.0% 10.3

-21. GAINS ON EQUITY INSTRUMENTS
+21 NET GAINS ON EQUITY INSTRUMENTS

+BD millions

-BD Millions Realised gains/losses in retained earnings 0.2 Unrealised gains/losses in CET1 Capital (3.4)
+Realised gains in retained earnings (net) 2.3

+Unrealised gains in CET1 Capital (net) 3.1

-22. LEVERAGE RATIO
+22 LEVERAGE RATIO

-In November 2018, the CBB issued its final Leverage regulation, with an effective date of 30 June 2019.
+In November 2018, CBB issued its final Leverage Regulation, with an effective date of 30 June 2019.
 The leverage ratio is a simple ratio that serves as a supplementary measure to the risk-based capital requirements.
 It aims to constrain the build-up of leverage in banking sector, reinforce the risk-based requirements with a simple non-risk based "backstop" measure, and serve as a broad measure of both the on and off-balance sheet sources of bank leverage.

-The leverage ratio is measured as Tier 1 capital divided by Total Exposures.
-Total exposures consist of on-balance sheet, off-balance sheet, derivatives and securities financing transactions exposures.
-As per CBB regulations, Bahraini banks must meet a 3% leverage ratio minimum requirement at all times, except for Domestic Systemically Important Banks (DSIBs) where the minimum ratio is higher at 3.75%.
-Accordingly, as a DSIB bank, the minimum ratio for BBK is 3.75%.
-As of 31 December 2020, the leverage ratio for BBK stood at 12.79%.
+The leverage ratio is measured as Tier 1 Capital divided by Total Exposures.
+Total Exposures consist of on-balance sheet, off-balance sheet, derivatives and securities financing transactions exposures.
+As per CBB regulations, Bahraini banks must meet a 3 percent leverage ratio minimum requirement at all times, except for Domestic Systemically Important Banks (DSIBs), where the minimum ratio is higher at 3.75 percent.
+Accordingly, as a DSIB bank, the minimum ratio for BBK is 3.75 percent.
+As of 31 December 2021, the leverage ratio for Bank of Bahrain and Kuwait B.S.C. stood at 13.75 percent on consolidated level.